Ecotrust/madrona/docs/settings.rst

 .. _INSTALLED_APPS:

 ``INSTALLED_APPS``
-    Contains all marinemap apps and contrib.auth, contenttypes and other django apps critical to marinemap functionality.
+    Contains all madrona apps and contrib.auth, contenttypes and other django apps critical to madrona functionality.

     Add new apps in your settings like so::